JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpImage Classes.md

 ## <a name="getverticalresolution"></a>GetVerticalResolution (CGpImage)

-Gets the vertical resolution, in dots per inch, of this image.
+Gets the vertical resolution, in dots per inch, of the image.

 ```
 FUNCTION GetVerticalResolution () AS SINGLE